Standards of Conduct

 • “Hazing” activities which can be physically and/or sexually abusive and cause psychological harm, e.g., touching and/or in any way playing with a camper while they are sleeping.

-• Clear: There is to be no sexual touching; no romantic touching; no playful touching that might be interpreted or misinterpreted as romantic; no touching of private areas, including groin, breasts, and buttocks (sometimes referred to as the areas covered by a bathing suit or underwear); and no lip kissing.
+• Clear: There is to be no sexual touching; no romantic touching; no playful touching that might be interpreted or misinterpreted as romantic; no touching of private areas, including groin, breasts, and buttocks (sometimes referred to as the areas covered by a bathing suit or underwear); and no kissing.
 All of these are categorized as sexual activity, and, as described above, any sexual activity with a camper is automatically abusive.
+Campers by definition cannot give consent to any of these actions.

-• Physical touching which requires sensitivity and discretion, depending upon age, context, and perceptions includes: lap sitting; cheek kissing, hugging, shoulder rides, piggy-back rides, playful wrestling, massages.
+• Physical touching which can be inappropriate or be easily misconstrued also must be avoided.
+This includes: lap sitting; cheek kissing, shoulder rides, piggy-back rides, playful wrestling, massages.

 • Key principle: No person should ever be touched in a way that makes them feel uncomfortable.
-When in doubt, even about seemingly innocent touching (e.g., hug, pat on back, lifting, etc.), ask the camper or don’t do it.
+When in doubt, even about seemingly innocent touching (e.g., hug, pat on back, lifting, etc.), ask the camper for their consent or don’t do it.

 • Caution: Staff members must never be alone with an individual camper in a closed, private place.
 Any situation can be misinterpreted, so it is important to keep doors open, avoid private spaces, and stay in groups.